Going Back to Go Forward: Foundational Needs Take Center Stage

 We set out to conduct a comprehensive research effort, analyzing the psychology, behaviors, identities and consumption patterns of people across the US.
 To approach this with utmost objectivity and integrity in research design, we engaged Bain & Company’s Consumer Insights and Segmentation team to execute our survey of over 4,300 respondents ages 18+ across the US.
 We asked over 100 questions supplemented by qualitative interviews of randomly selected consumers of diverse viewpoints and experiences, leveraging statistical clustering and hundreds of iterations of analysis to derive our final consumer archetypes.

 Our research ultimately illuminated eight psychographic archetypes that represent the most statistically significant profiles of people in the US today.
 We’re ready to not just share what we learned, but pull back the curtains on our early efforts to expand this archetype framework through a new collaborative research platform, The Dinner Party.
-Today, anyone can to find out which archetype they are, learn about their behavioral traits and affinities, and join a growing community that will help uncover ongoing consumer insights and opportunities through research and dialogue.
+Today, anyone can take the quiz to find out which archetype they are, learn about their behavioral traits and affinities, and join a growing community that will help uncover ongoing consumer insights and opportunities through research and dialogue.

 What We Learned

 As we dove into the nuances of the eight archetypes, one clear theme was resonant across all: people are struggling – we are craving purpose, direction, and resilience.
-Consumers are grasping for community and belonging as the volume of alone time they has steadily increased for years (even pre-COVID) across all demographics.
+Consumers are grasping for community and belonging as the volume of alone time they spend has steadily increased for years (even pre-COVID) across all demographics.
 People feel like they’re climbing a mountain when it comes to managing their health and wellness, which has exploded as a consumer category with compounding interest but too few support pathways for achieving sustainable improvement.
 And people feel kneecapped by the mounting financial burdens of today, with low levels of confidence in managing money amid soaring costs and economic uncertainty.
 This has all led to tremendous distrust from consumers toward the traditional institutions historically responsible for servicing the fundamental needs of society.

 The past decade has been dominated by digital proliferation and hyper consumerism that unbound our lives, but in the process, it seems society is losing its way.
 Businesses have been feverishly building products vying for consumers’ attention and wallets, but all the while, society’s underlying foundations have grown increasingly fragile — and now are starting to crack.